 The camera offers a solid performance too, even if the bump is excessive on the rear and a few more options and details would make it better.
-Overall though, the Xiaomi Mi A2 is a sleek and capable phone for a price that no one else is quite able to match at the moment for the same offering.
+Overall though, the Xiaomi has done a great job with the Mi A2 and it is a sleek and capable phone for a price that no one else is quite able to match at the moment for the same offering.

 Nokia 7 Plus

 The Nokia 7 Plus offers a lovely solid design, coupled with a large display and a capable camera, making for a great mid-range device.
 It also delivers a capacious battery and 2x zoom that few others have.